-MCPS utilizes OTLS-SE leadership meetings to evaluate its performance in alignment with the federal and state Results Driven Accountability measures.
+MCPS uses OSE leadership meetings to evaluate its performance in alignment with the federal and state Results Driven Accountability measures.
 The outcome of this process drives our general supervision responsibilities for internal monitoring, targeted professional learning opportunities (PLOs) for schools, our strategic plan, and ultimately drives student success.